kendanguest/english-project/README.md

 ## How I created this

 This was made using the p5 game engine in Microsoft VSCode.
 Every coordinate and every movement was handcoded by me.
+The coding file is named "sketch.js".

 ## How I sourced the images